Special Forces Operations in September 1942 |

 September 1st, 1942 – October 1942 |

-Operation Caravan. |
+Operation Caravan |

 Long Range Desert Group |

+Operation Caravan, carried out in September 1942 by the Long Range Desert Group, is part of a series of raids designed to support Operation Agreement.
 Forty-seven men in 12 Chevrolet 1533X2 trucks and five Jeeps of T1 Patrol and G1 Patrol of the Long Range Desert Group.
 Their mission is to attack the airfield, the barracks at nearby Campo Maddalena, disrupt communications and the railway station in the Barce area in Libya.
 The Allies lose twenty men in Operation Caravan (eight wounded, ten captured and two Senussi disappeared), while the Italians report four killed, fifteen wounded and one prisoner, sixteen aircraft destroyed and another seven damaged.
 Furthermore, considerable quantities of other matériel and buildings are destroyed. |

 September 11th, 1942 – September 21st, 1942 |